Erase and reformat a storage device in Disk Utility on Mac

-If you want to erase your startup disk or startup volume: Start up from macOS Recovery, then choose Disk Utility from the macOS Utilities window.
+If you want to erase your startup disk: Start up from macOS Recovery, then choose Disk Utility from the Recovery window.

-If you want to erase any other type of disk or volume: Double-click Disk Utility in the /Applications/Utilities folder.
+If you want to erase any other type of storage device: Double-click Disk Utility in the /Applications/Utilities folder.

 Choose View > Show All Devices.